If you’re interested in search, the most critical skill you need is the ability to Google.

 Finding Duplicate Content

-Example use: site:domainname.com “content search term”
+site:domainname.com “content search term”

 Say you wanted to find out how much a website’s internal duplicate content was being indexed by Google.
-The combination of these operators will help you do this.

-After finding this out, you can use a tool like Screaming Frog to really dig deeper and find those duplicate content pages that are presenting problems.
+After finding this out, you can use a tool like Screaming Frog to dig deeper and find those duplicate content pages that are presenting problems.

 Multiple Combinations of Operators Can Be Your Friend

-From hunting down plagiarism of your own content to auditing your http:// to https:// website transition, many infinite combinations of operators can be useful for content audits, technical SEO audits, whatever you want to use them for.
+From hunting down plagiarism of your own content to auditing your http:// to https:// website transition, many infinite combinations of operators can be useful for content audits, technical SEO audits, and whatever else you want to use them for.